oggiesutrisna/oggiesutrisna/README.md

 ## Where i work
-- Full Time
+  ### Hydromedical [ Full Time ]
-  - Hydromedical as
     - Junior Software Engineer & Editor
       - Junior Content Creator
         - Junior Content Designer

-- Part Timing
+ ### Part Time
   - Online Portfolio for everyone
-    - Photography
+    - Photographer
-      - Gojek dom.
-Bali as Junior Software Tester
+      - Junior Software Tester @ GOJEK Dom.
+Bali
+        - Software Engineer @ Mertha Coffee

 ## What i working on
   - Developing for www.unicare-clinic.com
   - Making CV Online for everyone
   - Crispylogger for everybody
   - Making a report for Gojek lead tech developer
-  - Shares an idea for the future.
+  - Shares an idea for the future
+  - Eat Mie Ayam for life

 ## Where you can find me
   - Instagram = @oggiesutrisna_
   - twitter   = @oggiesutrisna
   - facebook  = nah, i don't have facebook
-  - Linkedin  = Oggie Sutrisna (probably)
+  - Linkedin  = Oggie Sutrisna (might be)